Bozhi-Wu/TIFFAlign/README.md

-# Manual Alignment Tool for Imaging Sessions
+# TIFFAlign: Manual Alignment Across Imaging Sessions

 This repository provides a **PyQt5-based GUI** for manually aligning one-photon / two-photon imaging sessions (`.sbx` or `.tiff` files).
 It allows interactive adjustment of **x/y shifts, rotation, and transparency**, and can save aligned data into a single TIFF stack.